Patrick Selepe: Career

 He took the sport of wheelchair basketball in his home province of Pretoria after finding a local para-sport initiative.
 He later developed an interest in athletics track and field events such as high jump, discus throw and javelin throw after being inspired by multiple Paralympic and world champion Fanie Lombaard.
 He could not afford to choose discus throw and javelin throw due to inability to find proper equipments and chose high jump since there wasn't a requirement for an equipment in that particular discipline.

 He also rose to prominence after breaking South African national para high jump record of 1.52m.
 However, he later became interested in wheelchair tennis when the sport was introduced to the country in 2002.
 He obtained Level I beginners coaching certificate in wheelchair tennis and initially focused only on coaching but later went onto play the sport at international level.
 He played an instrumental role in founding the WTSA in 2005.
 In May 2014, he achieved his highest career UNIQLO wheelchair tennis world tour ranking of 60.
 He became the first disabled person in tennis history to earn an ITF White Badge officiating qualification which he achieved it in 2015.
 He also served as an umpire in a Wimbledon qualifying tournament.
 He also announced his retirement from playing the sport in January 2016 after winning the men's doubles event at the 2016 Mauritius Wheelchair Tennis Open.

 In 2017, he also set another milestone by becoming the first ever wheelchair umpire to officiate in a Davis Cup tie in South Africa.
 He officiated in a BNP Paribas tie between South Africa and Estonia during the 2017 Davis Cup.
-In 2017, he was adjudged as the inaugural wnner of the UNIQLO Spirit Award which was awarded by the International Tennis Federation during the final day of the 2017 Wheelchair Doubles Masters.
+In 2017, he was adjudged as the inaugural winner of the UNIQLO Spirit Award which was awarded by the International Tennis Federation during the final day of the 2017 Wheelchair Doubles Masters.

 During the 2020 Summer Paralympics, he became the first person with a disability to serve as an official in a wheelchair Paralympic competition.